-Vinyl Cladding can boost the energy efficiency of a home.
-It has environmental benefits in both its use and its manufacture.
+Vinyl Cladding can provide a great boost to the energy efficiency of a home.
+It has environmental and sustainable benefits in both its use and its manufacture.

 With 20mm EXPOL EPS foam-backing, and the option of Graphite EPS, you enjoy increased insulation.
 The range of temperature variation inside the building is greatly reduced.
 Stay cooler in the Summer, and warmer in the Winter.
 This leads to significant energy cost savings and environmental benefits; see both a reduction in carbon footprint, and lower power consumption inside the home.